-In previous works, such as [2], [3], usage of the decision trees was considered for coreference resolution and utilized on MUC-6 dataset [2] for English language and CoNLL-2012 [3] for Arabic, Chinese and English, but decision trees appliance was newer tested on Ukrainian-language datasets.
+In previous works, such as [2], [3], usage of the decision trees was considered for coreference resolution and utilized on MUC-6 dataset [2] for English language and CoNLL-2012 [3] for Arabic, Chinese and English.
+Decision trees appliance on Ukrainian-language dataset containing more than 360,000 words was first introduced in our previous article [4].
+This article examines decision tree structure in more detail.